mcbridematt/vyos-arm64-builder/README.md

 An ISO image will be generated under `vyos-build/build/vyos-{VYOS_VERSION}.{YYYYMMDDHHMM}-arm64.iso`

+# Package commit pinning
+The source versions of each component are "pinned" to a commit or branch in `repos.txt` to ensure this environment will produce a working image.
+To use the latest available current/development versions, copy `repos.development.txt` in its place.

 # Testing inside a VM
 The `./testimg.sh` script can be used to boot the generated qcow2 image as a QEMU/KVM virtual machine.